Glidias/F-CSS-XMLApplicator/readme.txt

 But wait, there's more!
 You can register a typed class, (and optionally with) a factory method, to spawn a given typed entity during property application!
 It even registers Vector types for the given class so you can also fill a given Vector.<Type> public variable/setter with multiple entities when applyStyle() is used!

-I'll document more (with example) on the:
+I'll document more
+on the:
-XMLApplicator.registerSerializable(class:Class, factoryMethod:Function=null, vectorFixed:Boolean=false)  method later.
+XMLApplicator.registerSerializable(class:Class, factoryMethod:Function=null, vectorFixed:Boolean=false)  method.
 WHat it does is it provides a very fast way for registering your own custom object types so that they can easily be applied on any given public property of a targetted object when applyStyle() is used on it.
 In short, it allows for fast-spawning of new instances that are immediately assigned to typed variables/setters (whether ":Type" or ":Vector.<Type>"), in a blink of an eye onto an object.

 _____________